microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-07.md

 ## Description

 Almost all non-trivial applications need to _securely_ store secret data like API keys, database passwords, and more.
 As a best practice, secrets should never be checked into the version control system.
-But, as the same time,they need to be accessible to code running in production.
+But at the same time, they need to be accessible to code running in production.
 This is generally a challenging requirement, but critical to get right.

 Dapr provides a solution to this problem: The Dapr secrets building block.
 It includes an API and a secrets store.